vitorstabile/projects-design-basics/README.md

 The Software Development Life Cycle simply outlines each task required to put together a software application.
 This helps to reduce waste and increase the efficiency of the development process.
 Monitoring also ensures the project stays on track, and continues to be a feasible investment for the company.

 Many companies will subdivide these steps into smaller units.
 Planning might be broken into technology research, marketing research, and a cost-benefit analysis.
 Other steps can merge with each other.
 The Testing phase can run concurrently with the Development phase, since developers need to fix errors that occur during testing.

+#### <a name="chapter1part3"></a>Chapter 1 - Part 3: Planning

+In the Planning phase, project leaders evaluate the terms of the project.
+This includes calculating labor and material costs, creating a timetable with target goals, and creating the project’s teams and leadership structure.

+Planning can also include feedback from stakeholders.
+Stakeholders are anyone who stands to benefit from the application.
+Try to get feedback from potential customers, developers, subject matter experts, and sales reps.

+Planning should clearly define the scope and purpose of the application.
+It plots the course and provisions the team to effectively create the software.
+It also sets boundaries to help keep the project from expanding or shifting from its original purpose.

+#### <a name="chapter1part4"></a>Chapter 1 - Part 4: Define Requirements

+Defining requirements is considered part of planning to determine what the application is supposed to do and its requirements.
+For example, a social media application would require the ability to connect with a friend.
+An inventory program might require a search feature.

+Requirements also include defining the resources needed to build the project.
+For example, a team might develop software to control a custom manufacturing machine.
+The machine is a requirement in the process.

+#### <a name="chapter1part5"></a>Chapter 1 - Part 5: Design and Prototyping

+The Design phase models the way a software application will work.
+Some aspects of the design include:

+- **Architecture** – Specifies programming language, industry practices, overall design, and use of any templates or boilerplate

+- **User Interface** – Defines the ways customers interact with the software, and how the software responds to input

+- **Platforms** – Defines the platforms on which the software will run, such as Apple, Android, Windows version, Linux, or even gaming consoles

+- **Programming** – Not just the programming language, but including methods of solving problems and performing tasks in the application

+- **Communications** – Defines the methods that the application can communicate with other assets, such as a central server or other instances of the application

+- **Security** – Defines the measures taken to secure the application, and may include SSL traffic encryption, password protection, and secure storage of user credentials

+Prototyping can be a part of the Design phase.
+A prototype is like one of the early versions of software in the Iterative software development model.
+It demonstrates a basic idea of how the application looks and works.
+This “hands-on” design can be shown to stakeholders.
+Use feedback o improve the application.
+It’s less expensive to change the Prototype phase than to rewrite code to make a change in the Development phase.

+#### <a name="chapter1part6"></a>Chapter 1 - Part 6: Software Development

+This is the actual writing of the program.
+A small project might be written by a single developer, while a large project might be broken up and worked by several teams.
+Use an Access Control or Source Code Management application in this phase.
+These systems help developers track changes to the code.
+They also help ensure compatibility between different team projects and to make sure target goals are being met.

+The coding process includes many other tasks.
+Many developers need to brush up on skills or work as a team.
+Finding and fixing errors and glitches is critical.
+Tasks often hold up the development process, such as waiting for test results or compiling code so an application can run.
+SDLC can anticipate these delays so that developers can be tasked with other duties.

+Software developers appreciate instructions and explanations.
+Documentation can be a formal process, including wiring a user guide for the application.
+It can also be informal, like comments in the source code that explain why a developer used a certain procedure.
+Even companies that strive to create software that’s easy and intuitive benefit from the documentation.

+Documentation can be a quick guided tour of the application’s basic features that display on the first launch.
+It can be video tutorials for complex tasks.
+Written documentation like user guides, troubleshooting guides, and FAQ’s help users solve problems or technical questions.

+#### <a name="chapter1part7"></a>Chapter 1 - Part 7: Testing

+It’s critical to test an application before making it available to users.
+Much of the testing can be automated, like security testing.
+Other testing can only be done in a specific environment – consider creating a simulated production environment for complex deployments.
+Testing should ensure that each function works correctly.
+Different parts of the application should also be tested to work seamlessly together—performance test, to reduce any hangs or lags in processing.
+The testing phase helps reduce the number of bugs and glitches that users encounter.
+This leads to a higher user satisfaction and a better usage rate.

+#### <a name="chapter1part8"></a>Chapter 1 - Part 8: Deployment

+In the deployment phase, the application is made available to users.
+Many companies prefer to automate the deployment phase.
+This can be as simple as a payment portal and download link on the company website.
+It could also be downloading an application on a smartphone.

+Deployment can also be complex.
+Upgrading a company-wide database to a newly-developed application is one example.
+Because there are several other systems used by the database, integrating the upgrade can take more time and effort.

+#### <a name="chapter1part9"></a>Chapter 1 - Part 9: Operations and Maintenance

+At this point, the development cycle is almost finished.
+The application is done and being used in the field.
+The Operation and Maintenance phase is still important, though.
+In this phase, users discover bugs that weren’t found during testing.
+These errors need to be resolved, which can spawn new development cycles.

+In addition to bug fixes, models like Iterative development plan additional features in future releases.
+For each new release, a new Development Cycle can be launched.

 ## <a name="chapter2"></a>Chapter 2: System Overview